 The interest cost on State bond issues is determined by several factors, the major factor being the general level of interest rates in the global economy.
 However, the credit rating assigned to an issuer and the related investor assessment of credit risk are important factors.
-The State's credit ratings improved from Baa1/A in 1973 to Aaa/AA+/AA+ by 2010.
+The State's credit ratings improved from Baa1/A in 1973 to Aaa/AA+/AA+ in 2011.
 The State's credit ratings were upgraded by both Moody's and Fitch Ratings in 2010.

-A significant factor behind the credit rating is the value and extended life of the State's oil-based revenues combined with significant reserve positions and slow steady economic growth.
+A significant factor behind the credit rating is the value to the state and the extended life of the State's oil-based revenues combined with significant reserve positions and slow steady economic growth.